hitem/CleanBot/README.md

 ![log](https://github.com/hitem/CleanBot/assets/8977898/7bd176cb-eaba-4bb1-b07c-1419157ce34c)

 ## Limitations
-Discord has 14 days message time limitation.
-If message is older then 14 days, quotas will be enforced - be patient, the bot will retry deleting old messages untill it has completed the task (can take awhile).
+Discord has 14 days message time limitation for bulk removal.
+If message is older then 14 days, request limitations will be enforced - be patient, the bot will retry deleting old messages untill it has completed the task (can take awhile due to the request limitation).

 ## Setup on Discord Developer Portal